-- BEST OVERALL: Intex Easy Set Inflatable Above Ground Swimming Pool
+- BEST OVERALL: Intex 15ft X 48in Easy Set Pool

-- BEST KIDDIE POOL: HiMax Homech Family Inflatable Swimming Pool
+- BEST KIDDIE POOL: Homech Inflatable Kiddie Pool

-- BEST FOR BABIES: Intex Sunset Glow Baby Pool
+- BEST BABY POOL: Intex Sunset Glow Baby Pool

 What to Consider When Choosing the Best Inflatable Pool

-When shopping for an inflatable swimming pool, there are certain essential things to consider.
+When shopping for the best inflatable pool, there are certain essential things to consider.
 The type of swimming pool, the size and shape, what it is made of, and how it is set up are just a few of the most important shopping considerations for inflatable pools.

 One of the greatest advantages of an inflatable swimming pool is how easy it is to set up compared to a permanent pool.
 Before blowing up a new pool and filling it with water, it’s best to put a tarp on the ground beneath it.
 This protects the pool’s vinyl bottom lining from any sharp objects on the ground, like rocks and sticks.
 The ground should be flat and leveled.

 Once the pool is set up, proper maintenance will ensure that the water stays fresh, clean, and safe for swimming.
 First, a pool skimmer or net is essential to scoop out large debris.
 If the pool is large enough, a pool vacuum or water filter effectively cleans water.
-A cover is one of the simplest means of keeping the pool clean by shielding the water from leaves, bugs, and dirt when not in use.
+A pool cover is also an excellent way to keep the water clean because it shields the water from leaves, bugs, and dirt when not in use.

 To keep the water sanitized, regularly monitor the pH and chlorine levels with test strips.
 Chlorine helps sanitize the water, and pH levels dictate how the water feels, as water that is too acidic can cause irritation.
 Pool experts recommend 1 to 3 ppm (parts per million) of chlorine, as the amount needed depends on how many gallons of water the pool holds.
 Because chlorine is a chemical, it’s always best to consult professionals before using it.